moustafa2121/Project-Flashback/README.md

 Furthermore, the user can scroll down to view other stories (including those of other users).

-User is limited to 3 queries and 10 queries for all users (combined), per day.
+User is limited to 3 queries and 10 queries for all users (combined), per day.\

+🚩Try avoiding controversial subjects as that will be blocked by OpenAI’s policy of the whatever.
+Anything that may involve gory scenarios or sensitive subjects will be rejected by ChatGPT or Dall-E’s API (in which the latter seems to be more strict). 🚩

 ## Built with 🔧
 - Django REST Framework